 |Moderate Hand Injuries||Deep lacerations, which may require surgery to repair.||£5,260 to £12,460|

 So there you have it: an insight into the different payout amounts that are usually awarded for some of the most common injuries sustained because of workplace accidents and inadequate PPE.
 If you cannot see the injury you have sustained in the table above, there is no need to panic – you can still make a claim.
-All you need to do is give us a call, and one of our team members will happily explain the sort of payout you could be looking at.
+All you need to do is give us a call, and one of our team members will happily explain the sort of payout you could be looking at for your PPE claims.

 There is a lot to consider when looking for the best accident lawyers.
 It can be a difficult process.
 After all, you need to make sure you choose the best personal injury lawyer for you.
 There are no second chances when it comes to making a claim.